This page was written and legally reviewed by Ernst Law Group, members of the State Bar of California.

 Slip-and-falls

-More than 100,000 people die each year from falls.
+Almost 50,000 people die each year in the US from complications due to falls.
 Thousands more suffer brain injuries due to slips and falls at their homes or while visiting a store or restaurant.

 These accidents could be prevented by requiring better safety standards in public areas such as businesses.